nocomplexity/SecurityArchitecture/04-foreword.rst

 Foreword
 ========

 The 2018 edition: This edition of this book is still work in progress.
-A lot of new content will be added and a through redisgn will take place. `You can contribute too to this version. <http://security-and-privacy-reference-architecture.readthedocs.io/en/latest/15-appendix-contribute.html>`_
+A lot of new content will be added and a through redesign will take place. `You can contribute too to this version. <http://security-and-privacy-reference-architecture.readthedocs.io/en/latest/15-appendix-contribute.html>`_

 An earlier version of this eBook is also available as hard copy on `Amazon <https://www.amazon.de/Open-Reference-Architecture-Security-Privacy/dp/1540606481/ref=sr_1_2?ie=UTF8&qid=1480495211&sr=8-2&keywords=maikel+mardjan>`_.